maliput/maliput_infrastructure/README.md

 - [ToyotaResearchInstitute/delphyne-gui](https://github.com/ToyotaResearchInstitute/delphyne-gui/), that contains a package with the front-end for a traffic level simulator for autonomous driving.
 - [ToyotaResearchInstitute/drake-vendor](https://github.com/ToyotaResearchInstitute/drake-vendor/), that contains a vendoring package for [`drake`](https://github.com/RobotLocomotion/drake).
 - [ToyotaResearchInstitute/malidrive](https://github.com/ToyotaResearchInstitute/malidrive/), that contains a package with a `maliput` backend for the OpenDrive specification.
-- [ToyotaResearchInstitute/maliput](https://github.com/ToyotaResearchInstitute/maliput/), that contains packages introducing `maliput`, a road network runtime interface, and reference backends: `dragway` and `multilane`.
+- [ToyotaResearchInstitute/maliput](https://github.com/ToyotaResearchInstitute/maliput/), that contains packages introducing `maliput` and a road network runtime interface.
+- [ToyotaResearchInstitute/maliput-dragway](https://github.com/ToyotaResearchInstitute/maliput-dragway/), that contains an implementation of Maliput's API that allows users to instantiate a multilane dragway.
 - [ToyotaResearchInstitute/maliput-integration](https://github.com/ToyotaResearchInstitute/maliput-integration/), that contains integration examples and tools that unify `maliput` core and its possible backends.

 ## How to use CI